Nvidia’s Q2 2021 revenues hit record $6.51B, up 68%

 Outlook

 For the third quarter ending October 31, analysts expect earnings to be $1.04 a share on revenue of $6.53 billion.
-Nvidia said it expects revenue to come in at $6.80 billion.
+Nvidia said it expects revenue to come in at $6.80 billion, driven by accelerating growth in datacenter revenues.
+The company expects gaming demand to exceed supply.
 For the full fiscal year, analysts expect Nvidia to report earnings of $3.95 a share on revenue of $24.9 biillion.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: